BarbMar/SQL-GeekONedu-exercises/README.md

-This repository contains my solutions to SQL exercises from the course GeekON.edu.pl Tusks such as:
+This repository contains my solutions to SQL exercises from the course GeekON.edu.pl.

+Includes tusks such as:
 - filtering and sorting,
 - functions,
-- agregation functions and data grouping,
+- data agregation and grouping functions,
 - joining tables